MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 Each ui.json object requires at least a **label** and **value** parameter, however additional parameters can be used to define different types of input (filepaths, geoh5py objects, strings etc.) and additional dependencies.

-For example, consider the below example of a ui.json which describes a single script parameter to reference a block model.
+For example, consider the simple ui.json below, which describes a single parameter called 'grid_object', which is used to select a block model.
+The resulting UI is shown below.

 .. code-block:: json